edinburgh-napier/set09121/lectures/lecture6.md

 # Think Back to the Labs

 - Have you already done some of these? <!-- .element: class="fragment" -->
-- What about the Space Invaders example? <!-- .element: class="fragment" -->
+- What about the Pong or Space Invaders example? <!-- .element: class="fragment" -->
 - Where have you used these already? <!-- .element: class="fragment" -->

 ---